Władysław Anders: After World War II

 Anders died in London on 12 May 1970, where his body lay in state at St Andrew Bobola Church, and many of his former soldiers and their families came to pay their last respects.
 He was buried, in accordance with his wishes, amongst his fallen soldiers from the 2nd Polish Corps at the Polish War Cemetery at Monte Cassino in Italy.
 After the collapse of communist rule in Poland in 1989, his citizenship and military rank were posthumously reinstated.

 Many personal effects which once belonged to Anders are on display in the Polish Institute and Sikorski Museum in London.
 In June 2021, General Anders's bust designed by Andrzej Pitynski was officially unveiled at London's National Army Museum.

 Private life

 Anders was married twice.
-He had two children with his first wife Irena Maria Jordan-Krąkowska (born 1894, died 1981) – a daughter, Anna (born 1919, died 2006) and a son, George (born 1927, died 1983).
+He had two children with his first wife Irena Maria Jordan-Krąkowska.

-In 1948, he married the actress and singer Irena Jarosiewicz, better known under her stage name Renata Bogdańska, with whom he had a daughter, Anna Maria (born in 1950).
+In 1948, he married the actress and singer Irena Jarosiewicz, better known under her stage name Renata Bogdańska, with whom he had a daughter, Anna Maria.